hds101/gust_scrapy/README.md

 Install the following packages with pip:

-    scrapy
-    scrapy-rotating-proxies
+    pip install -r requirements.txt

-Next, place a list of proxies  into the project's root directory.
-It should be named `proxies` and formatted as `https://IP:PORT`
+Next, place a list of proxies into the project's root directory, it should be named `proxies` and formatted as `https://IP:PORT`.
+Or just run `scrapy crawl proxy`

 Then run `scrapy crawl gust -o gust.json`